byteface/domonic/README.md

 ### rendering DOM objects

-domonic is a pure python dom and its tree is composed of objects. i.e
+domonic is a pure python dom whos tree is composed of objects. i.e

 ```python
 div()